 One of the most popular activities within the vicinity of La Paz is the challenge of mountain-biking down the notorious Yungas Road.

 Sometimes known as ‘Death Road’, it has often been touted as the world’s most dangerous road due to its soaring fatality rate before safety measures were introduced in 2006.
 In the most part it is a narrow, uneven gravel track that winds through miles of mountains, with terrifying precipices just inches from the edge in places.

-We took on the 64-kilometre route with Barracuda Biking, which has an excellent safety record.
+We took on the 64-kilometre route with Barracuda Biking, a top local tour company with an excellent safety record.
 It’s all downhill, so there’s very little exertion required, and the views are jaw-dropping all the way.
 To round it off there’s a cold beer waiting for you at the bottom.

 There aren’t many cities of the world where you can easily access mountain peaks higher than 5,000 metres.
 One such summit near La Paz is Chacaltaya, which stands at 5,486 metres and is just a couple of hours’ drive from the city.

 Tour agencies in La Paz run group trips to Chacaltaya, or it’s possible to take a taxi and go independently.
 Don’t forget to negotiate!
 You can find more about getting to and from Chacaltaya on Wikitravel.